Saifullahshaikh/inverted-index-project/README.md

 8. For word Level Inverted Index press 5.
 9. And 6 for exit.

+# Note
-Note: you can test it on your own text files format should be .txt add documents by eriteing the name of file 1 by 1 only add those files for which you want to create inverted index keep all the files in same folder
+      you can test it on your own text files format should be .txt add documents by eriteing the name of file 1 by 1 only add those files for which you want to create inverted index keep all the files in same folder